ibm-cloud-docs/account/catalog-settings.md

 {: #set-private-filters-api}
 {: api}

 Set filters at a private catalog level for fine-grained control of which products in the public catalog are available only to the users you choose.
-The following example applies the filter `id_filters` where `AdvancedMobileAccess-d6aece47-d840-45b0-8ab9-ad15354deeea` is an product ID.
+The following example applies the filter `id_filters` where `AdvancedMobileAccess-d6aece47-d840-45b0-8ab9-ad15354deeea` is a product ID.

 ```bash
 curl -X 'PUT' \